xdk2mam/xdk2mam/usb-scdard/README.md

 # XDK2MAM USB WITH SD CARD
-USB, short for Universal Serial Bus, is an industrial standard which was developed in the mid-1990s.
-It is an uniform, user-friendly interface for all peripheral devices which can be connected to a computer for both data transfer and power supply purposes.
+USB is an uniform, user-friendly interface for all peripheral devices which can be connected to a computer for both data transfer and power supply purposes.
 The XDK110 supports connectivity via USB allowing the sensors node to send data to a machine without the need of being connected to the internet.

-The following repository has either files for the Bosch XDK 110 and for the data receiver in Node.js where the publish to Tangle via MAM happens.
+The following repository has either files for the Bosch XDK110 and for the data receiver in Nodejs where the publish to Tangle via MAM happens.

 - xdk2mam-c (C Code to build and flash to your XDK)
 - xdk2mam-nodejs (Node code to start a listener server)